Disulfiram for Alcohol Use Disorder

 Underutilization

-Several factors contribute to disulfiram's underuse specifically:
+Several factors contribute specifically to disulfiram's underuse:

 Evidence Gaps